tbebekis/AspNetCoreMvc-Cross-Platform-Desktop-Apps/README.md

     CloseEvent.WaitOne();
 }
 ```

+## Use Chrome with an AspNet Core MVC application
 And here is how to call it from inside the `Configure()` method of a `Startup` AspNet Core class in order to present an AspNet Core MVC application as a Desktop application.

 ```